I am in front of the door to the old eggroom where my family sorted and sold eggs many years ago. This building holds rich and enduring memories.

 An Egg Artist

 "Egg Artist" a label I avoided for many years in my youth--is now a label I gladly accept and embrace.
-I was in sixth grade growing up on an egg-producing chicken farm in Kansas when for Easter, and aunt sent us a beginner's Pysanky kit.
+I was in sixth grade growing up on an egg-producing chicken farm in Kansas when, for Easter, an aunt sent us a beginner's pysanky kit.